tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/NPCs/Pedestrian/index.md

 | *SetPosition* | Vector3 | Move the `NPCPedestrian` so that the reference point is at the specified coordinates.                |
 | *SetRotation* | Vector3 | Rotate the `NPCPedestrian` so that the orientation of the reference point becomes the specified one. |

-## SimplePedestrianWalkerController (script)
+## Simple Pedestrian Walker Controller (script)
 ![](simple_walk.png)

-`SimplePedestrianWalkerController` is a script that allows the pedestrian to cyclically move back and forth along a straight line.
+*Simple Pedestrian Walker Controller* is a script that allows the pedestrian to cyclically move back and forth along a straight line.
 One-way motion is performed with a fixed time as parameter `Duration` and a constant linear velocity as parameter `Speed`.
-The script obviously uses the `NPCPedestrian` controls provided by the *NPCPedestrian* (script) inputs.
+The script obviously uses the `NPCPedestrian` controls provided by the *NPC Pedestrian* (script) inputs.

 !!! example "Pedestrian walking on the sidewalk"
     <video width="1920" controls>